Banking & ATM Fees in Sri Lanka (2026)

 Is Sri Lanka a cash or card country?

-Sri Lanka runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Sri Lankan Rupee at the start of each week to avoid repeat ATM trips.
+Sri Lanka runs on both cash and cards.
+Cards work in larger venues; keep Sri Lankan Rupee on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Sri Lanka affect my banking setup?
+Does triggering tax residency in Sri Lanka affect my banking?

-Tax residency in Sri Lanka is triggered at 183 days in the relevant period.
+Tax residency in Sri Lanka triggers at 183 days.
 183 days triggers Sri Lankan tax residency with progressive rates up to 36%.
 In practice, most nomads stay under the threshold.
 Sri Lanka's tax authority has limited capacity to track foreign income for short-stay visitors.
 Consult a local CA for longer-stay planning.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad